Thursday’s analyst upgrades and downgrades

 Though he expressed "enthusiasm" for Empire Company Ltd.'s (EMP.A-T) expansion of its FreshCo discount banner and feels it deserves credit for both its pace of change and results to date, Raymond James analyst Kenric Tyghe warned the company's Sobeys segment is "entering a period of maximum risk."

-On Wednesday, shares of the company dropped fell 6 per cent after it announced its planning to convert up to a quarter of its Western Canadian stores to the FreshCo banner in reaction to industry challenges and increased labour costs.
+On Wednesday, shares of the company dropped fell 6 per cent after it announced it's planning to convert up to a quarter of its Western Canadian stores to the FreshCo banner in reaction to industry challenges and increased labour costs.

 "As management highlighted (and while results to date have delivered positive surprises and Project Sunrise benefits are ahead of plan), despite best efforts on the risk mitigation front, the innate complexity (and risk profile) of what lies ahead is material," said Mr. Tyghe.
 "The majority of the roughly 64 stores slated for conversion to the FreshCo format over the next 5-years are (underperforming) Safeway (and a few Sobeys) stores that would otherwise be at risk of closure.
 While the long awaited move to increase its discount presence is incrementally positive, and we believe a strategic imperative, the timing adds another layer of complexity to the story at a critical juncture in the broader turnaround plan.
 In our opinion the strong Sobeys team (ably supported by a meaningful consulting presence) is however well positioned to deliver against it targets through our forecast window."